 The trail centre has a range of different routes.
 You’ve got a choice between blue, red and black trails, with distances ranging between 0.1 and 4.6 km.
 For our visit we decided to stick to the blue trails – they cover more distance – and these included plenty of challenges and excitement.

 All of this obviously depends on your riding level and experience.
 You can find a more technical description of the trails on Mbr.co.uk to check out which trail would suit you.

 The initial climb up is rather steep and a good workout, but you’ll be tired of it by the 4th time you are hitting it.
-We saw plenty of people walking their bikes up, so there is no shame in that and it also gives you the opportunity to have a bit of a break from the full on adrenaline.
+We saw plenty of people walking their bikes up which also gives you the opportunity to have a bit of a break from the full on adrenaline.
 Once you’re past the first climb, the fire trail is fairly easy to follow all the way to the top.

 On the day, we did 4 climbs and 4 descents.
-It would be possible to get a few more fitted in if you wanted to push yourself on the climbs.
+It would be easily possible to get a few more fitted in if you wanted to push yourself on the climbs (no thanks for me).